 McGill Student Directory: Students can choose to opt into the McGill Student Directory.
 Choose whether to display your email and/or telephone information to the world or only to the McGill community.

 Residences Telecommunications (REZ): REZ wireless service is included as part of the lodging fee ($45 per month).
 Any McGill student, faculty or staff member can access the wpa.rez.mcgill.ca wifi network by signing in with their McGill Username and McGill Password.
+Note that wired connectivity is no longer supported in residences, even if a wall jack is present in the room.

 McGill does not provide telephone service in McGill residence rooms.
 As an alternative, students may purchase phone plans from an independent mobile service provider, or use pre-paid calling cards.